 The best option is to leave your car at home and avoid the traffic in the city core.
-There is no parking on campus, and Montreal has many one-way streets and traffic customs you may be unfamiliar with.
+Montreal has many one-way streets and traffic customs you may be unfamiliar with.
 All street signs will be in French.

-However, if you must bring your vehicle downtown, there is metered street parking available.
-There are also a few parking lots close to the university's Downtown Campus.
+However, if you must bring your vehicle downtown, Place des Arts offers paid indoor parking, and there is metered street parking available.
+There are also a few parking lots close to Place des Arts.
 For further information, consult this site.

 Public transportation in the city is handled by the Société de transport de Montréal (STM).
 Fares:

 $3.50 for one trip; $6.50 for two.

 Unlimited evening pass (6:00pm-5:00am): $5.50.

 Day pass: $10.00.

 If you are arriving from the airport on the 747 bus, you will already possess a 24-hour day metro/bus pass.

 Convocation is committed to being as accessible and barrier-free as possible for students, faculty, and guests.
 For complete accessibility details at Fall Convocation, please visit the Place des Arts website.